AmericanCouncils/login-convenience-bundle/README.md

-Simplifies OpenID authorization for a Symfony server providing a JSON web API.
+Simplifies authentication for a Symfony server providing a JSON web API.

 Provides the following on top of Fp/OpenIdBundle:

+* OpenID logins
 * Abstract User class that implements most of the annoying common stuff
 * Security Controller action for logging out
 * Session based on Authorization headers instead of cookies